MiczFlor/DocBook-XML-export-for-Booktype/README.md

 We are using the `para` element for normal paragraphs.
 Another paragraph element of DocBook (`formalpara`) is used for a special feature, the info box (see below).

+Also, paragraph alignment is described in this document.

 [Paragraph element](elements/para.md)

 ## Links